motivemachine/LORA_motion_sensor/README.md

 Only dependency is the LoRa radio library by Sandeep Mistry, included in _/firmware/lib/_

 ### Software usage
 Software was created and compiled with PlatformIO, but is usable by any arduino compatible IDE by compiling the program located in _/firmware/src_ as an arduino pro mini 3.3v/8mhz.
 Upload is done over ISP header.
+Be careful that programming signals are 3.3 volts, as the LoRa radio is not 5v tolerant.

 ### Using the device
 Simply turn it on and place in an area you'd like to monitor.
 Choke points are best, such as near a gate, pathway, doorway or vehicle.
 The sensor works by detecting a phase change in it's 3Ghz oscillator and waking up the processor and radio, then sending the packet 'MOT' via LoRa radio protocol, along with packet and radio ID number.